shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab7.md

 We are going to use this report as a reference.
 We will start by adding the canvas background.
-We will create the report header, add a couple of KPIs, and create the Sales over time line chart.
+We will create the report header, add a couple of KPIs, and create the Sales over a line chart.
 In the interest of time and with the understanding that you have experience with building visuals in Power BI Desktop, we will not be creating all the visuals.